In late 2020, at age 57, Jeff learned of his Asperger Syndrome profile. Asperger’s added a new layer that to life that is both exciting and complex.

-As a religious studies professor, he is working on a book tentatively titled, Zen and the Artful Buddhist: Asperger’s, Art, and Academia.
+As a religious studies professor (soon to-be-retired), Jeff is working on a book tentatively titled, Zen and the Artful Buddhist: Asperger’s, Art, and Academia.
 This work describes how he integrates his professional and private personas.

 For Jeff, Asperger’s presents itself as an ability for extreme focus, which translates into the skill to do long stints of repetitive linework, and a fierce dedication to continual refinement of his artistic tendencies.
 In Jeff’s case, Asperger’s also means living in a near constant state of low-level anxiety.
 This has been radically reduced through art-making, daily meditation, and cognitive behavioral therapy.

 On his blog, he writes about the intersections of Buddhism, Art & Spirituality, and life as a Religious Studies professor with Asperger’s Syndrome.
 He addresses questions like, “How is art-making spiritual?
 And what does Asperger’s have to do any of this?

 In 2021 and 2022, he won 2nd place in the avocational division of the Annual Minnetrista Juried Art Shows (Muncie, Indiana), and had a solo art exhibition in September 2021 at Gordy Fine Art and Framing.
 That exhibition included several Buddhist-themed pieces, all of which integrated research with personal artistic and spiritual practice.
 His artwork has been featured in the local Ball State University press, both in print and video.
 Jeff has also published an article about his journey into art, “Mandalas, Meditation, and Mindful Mark-Making,” where he replies to the question of how spirituality plays a role in his art (“Mandalas, Meditation, and Mindful Mark-Making”; 2018, in Society for the Arts in Religious and Theological Studies).